kdave/btrfs-progs/Documentation/Kernel-by-version.rst

 ^^^^^^^^^^^^^^

 * restriper - infrastructure to change btrfs raid profiles on the fly via balance
-* optional integrity checker infrastructure ([http://lwn.net/Articles/466493/ details])
+* optional integrity checker infrastructure (http://lwn.net/Articles/466493)
 * fixed a few corner cases where TRIM did not process some blocks
 * cluster allocator improvements (less fragmentation, some speedups)